 Combined with its beautiful, historic architecture and the stunning gardens where he discovered and drew 18 of the birds from his “Birds Of America”, it is a great destination for fans of his work, nature, and wonderful architecture alike.

-You have the Key West Shipwreck Museum, which contains artefacts, films and live performances, telling the story of over 400 years of shipwrecks and salvage operations in the Florida Keys.
+You have the Key West Shipwreck Museum, which contains artifacts, films, and live performances, telling the story of over 400 years of shipwrecks and salvage operations in the Florida Keys.

-The Mel Fisher Maritime Museum is another similar attraction, featuring artefacts from famous 17th century shipwrecks, including the Henrietta Marie, Nuestra Senora De Atocha, Santa Margarita.
-It also includes an exhibition on the freeing of slaves in the area in the 1860’s.
+The Mel Fisher Maritime Museum is another similar attraction, featuring artifacts from famous 17th-century shipwrecks, including the Henrietta Marie, Nuestra Senora De Atocha, Santa Margarita.
+It also includes an exhibition on the freeing of slaves in the area in the 1860s.

 In terms of historic buildings, you have locations like the Basilica Of St. Mary Star Of The Sea, one of the oldest Catholic churches in the state of Florida.
 There is also the Oldest House Museum & Gardens, which contains facts and exhibits about Key West, housed inside its oldest structure.

-Other historic buildings include The Armory, a 19th century military training house, The Fogarty Mansion, Richard Peacon House, Dr. Joseph Y. Porter House, and the Key West Heritage House & Robert Frost Cottage.
+Other historic buildings include The Armory, a 19th-century military training house, The Fogarty Mansion, Richard Beacon House, Dr. Joseph Y. Porter House, and the Key West Heritage House & Robert Frost Cottage.

 There is even the Key West Cemetery which, with more than 100,000 people interned here, features more than triple the current population of Key West, which stands at around 30,000.

-For those who like history but aren’t overly interested by sightseeing, why not stay at a historic hotel or spend some time in one of the historic bars in the area, such as Sloppy Joe’s or Captain Tony’s Saloon.
+For those who like history but aren’t overly interested in sightseeing, why not stay at a historic hotel or spend some time in one of the historic bars in the area, such as Sloppy Joe’s (a favorite American Bar of novelist Ernest Hemingway) or Captain Tony’s Saloon.

-With all of this and more, it is no wonder Old Town is one of the most popular neighbourhoods in Key West.
+With all of this and more, it is no wonder Old Town is one of the most popular neighborhoods in Key West.
+You can easily find beds and breakfasts that are converted from many buildings that date back 1800s.

 - Best Areas to Stay in Washington D.C.